-Hunter Water has realised overall savings of approximately 714 ML per year over the 2019-20 period as a result of the ongoing water loss program.
+Hunter Water has realised overall savings of approximately 437 ML per year over the 2020-21 period as a result of the ongoing water loss program.

-A summary of works undertaken in the water loss programs during 2019-20 is below:
+A summary of works undertaken in the water loss programs during 2020-21 is below:

-- The Active Leakage Control program surveyed over 6600km of mains across our water network. - Pressure management (permanent) a program to implement pressure management zones specifically to address leakage and existing high pressure areas was approved for the 2020-24 Price Path Period.
-These zones will be progressively implemented over the next 4 years. - Pressure management (seasonal) system pressures are being reduced across two water supply zones during lower demand periods (cooler months) to reduce leaks and main breaks in these zones.
-Seasonal pressure management is implemented through operational changes to reservoir levels. - District Metered Areas a program to implement DMA monitoring across 100% of the network through installation of new flowmeters was approved for the 2020-24 Price Path Period.
-DMA monitoring was established in 38% of the network during 2019-20 with coverage to progressively increase to 100% of the network over the next 4 years. - Reservoir Repairs repair works were completed on Four Mile Creek, Toronto 2 and Mt View Reservoirs reducing leakage by around 15 megalitres per year.
+- The Active Leakage Control program surveyed 6,423km of mains across our water network. - Pressure management (permanent) a program to implement pressure management zones specifically to address leakage and existing high pressure areas was approved for the 2020-24 Price Path period.
+Design of Phase 1 of this program has commenced. - Pressure management (seasonal) system pressures are being reduced across two water supply zones during lower demand periods (cooler months) to reduce leaks and main breaks in these zones.
+Seasonal pressure management is implemented through operational changes to reservoir levels. - District Metered Areas a program to implement DMA monitoring across 100% of the water distribution network through the installation of new flowmeters was approved for the 2020-24 Price Path period.
+DMAs are now in place across 45% of the network. - Point Sources a large leaking trunkmain in Louth Park has been identified for replacement.